-It's true to say the public sector has hardly covered itself in glory with their ability to deliver projects on time, within budget and scope and to the right quality.
+It is true to say the public sector has hardly covered itself in glory with their ability to deliver projects on time, within budget and scope and to the right quality.
 PROMPTII, PRINCE and PRINCE2 were all introduced to address the common causes of project failure.

 Project Resource Organisation Management and Planning Techniques

-- Feasibility Study: to decide whether the project should and can be done and whether it will work if it is done.
+- Feasibility Study: to decide whether the project should and can be done, and whether it will work if it is done.

-- Initial Stage: where the project organisation is setup.
+- Initial Stage: where the project organisation is set-up.

-- Design Stage: where the logical and from this the physical design of the computer system is developed.
+- Design Stage: where the logical, and from this, the physical design of the computer system is developed.